 The session ran over two days.
-The first day was a series of presentations made by UK-based psychiatrists talking about the speciality and their journeys into it.
-Pretty inspiring stuff – so much so that psychiatry was the first medical specialty I ever really considered (although that’s changed a bit now).
+The first day was a series of presentations made by UK-based psychiatrists talking about the specialty and their journeys into it.

 But it was also entirely lucky.
-The coordinator, because I’d expressed a vague interest into maybe one day studying medicine and becoming a psychiatrist, somehow let me join med students.
+The coordinator, because I’d expressed a vague interest in maybe one day studying medicine and becoming a psychiatrist, somehow let me join med students.

-And the only reason I had his contact was through a random meeting with a med student France!
+And the only reason I had his contact was through a random meeting with a med student in France.

 Take my story as a case in point.

 If you enjoyed this article, you might find the following interesting: